home-assistant/home-assistant.io/source/_components/sensor.filter.markdown

 ### {% linkable_title Band-pass %}

-The Band-pass filter (`bandpass`) cuts out any value outside a specific range.
+The Band-pass filter (`outlier`) cuts out any value outside a specific range.

 The included Outlier filter will discard any value beyond a band centered on the median of the previous values, replacing it with the median value of the previous values.
 If inside the band, the